mirnes-mrkaljevic/mirnes-mrkaljevic.github.io/docs/_posts/2025-04-28-net-core-web-api-project-setup.md

 ### `Controllers/`

 This folder holds your API endpoints.
-It’s where we’ll define controllers, but we’ll keep them thin by offloading logic to other layers.
+It’s where we’ll define controllers.

 {: .space }
 ## Step 2: Create a Separate Migrations Project

-We want to keep our code **modular and focused**, so we’ll separate database migration logic from our main Web API project.
-That means creating a **dedicated class library** just for migrations.
+We want to keep our code **modular and focused**, so we’ll separate database migration logic from our main Web API project and create a **dedicated class library** just for migrations.

 {: .space }
 ###  Why put migrations in a separate class library?

-Here are a couple of solid reasons:
+Here are a couple of reasons:

 - **Separation of concerns**: Your Web API project should focus on handling HTTP requests and responses—not managing database schema.
 Keeping migrations in their own project ensures the API stays lean and focused.
 - **Cleaner dependencies**: The migration project will only reference what's needed for database changes.
-- **Better organization**: As your project grows, having migrations tucked away in a dedicated folder or project keeps things easier to manage and navigate.
+- **Better organization**: As your project grows, having migrations away from API, in a dedicated project, keeps things easier to manage and navigate.

 {: .space }